MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspaddresstostring.md

 ### -param lpszAddressString [out]

-Buffer that receives the human readableâ€“address string..
+Buffer that receives the human-readable address string..

 ### -param lpdwAddressStringLength [in, out]